curegit/reversi-ai/README.md

 # Reversi AI

-Heuristic Reversi AI implemented as a Rust "cdylib" library
+Heuristic Reversi AI implemented as a Rust and Rust "cdylib" library

 This project is a ported version of the original [Reversi AI DLL for Windows](https://github.com/curegit/reversi-ai-dll).